gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 The first attempt uses logic.
 The second uses ordinary language.

-Both fail — in the sense that philosophy continues.
+Both fail, in the sense that philosophy continues.
-Both succeed — in the sense that they permanently changed what philosophy is allowed to claim.
+Both succeed, in the sense that they permanently changed what philosophy is allowed to claim.